By Susanna Sweeney, MSC, MBACP, CHT

 Meet Jason - a client who came to me for hypnotherapy for depression.

-Jason's story is an amalgamation of many client's stories that I have heard over the years, with all identifying details removed.
-His story is designed to give you a good, realistic feel for the 'before and after' snapshots, so that you know what you can expect from hypnotherapy.
+Jason's story is meant to give you a good, realistic feel for the 'before and after' snapshots, so that you know what you can expect from hypnotherapy.

 When I met Jason first, he was living on his own in a small, dark and cramped apartment in a block surrounded by industrial buildings.

 He was single, in fact, at the age of 35 he had only ever had one relationship that lasted for two years.